manorrock/azure-examples/appservice/docker-payara/README.md

-# Deploy a custom Payara to Azure App Service (using a Docker image)
+# Deploy Payara using a Docker image

 ## Prerequisites